sneakerspeak08/MyCryptoProjects/README.md

 ### 1. First-Ever Drum Machine & Audio on Bitcoin
 - **Description**: An interactive drum machine fully inscribed on the Bitcoin blockchain using Ordinals.
 - **Includes**: HTML UI, JS sequencer logic (`daw.js`), CSS styling, and on-chain inscription proof.
-- **Significance**: Demonstrates that not just art or metadata — but working, interactive applications — can exist fully on-chain.
+- **Significance**: Demonstrates that not just art or metadata, but working interactive applications that can exist fully on-chain.
 - **Link**: See `inscription link.txt` for on-chain record

 ### 2. Nifty Gateway Entry Script *(Archived)*